Ohr Torah Stone

-The organization also includes a network of 300-plus emissaries who serve in positions of spiritual and educational leadership across the globe in North America, South America, Central America, Australia, and New Zealand.
+The organization also includes a network of over 300 emissaries who serve in positions of spiritual and educational leadership across North America, South America, Central America, Australia, and New Zealand.

-OTS has initiated numerous programs in the realm of women's leadership and empowerment, leadership training, Jewish outreach, and social action, which have received both national and international acclaim for their groundbreaking nature.
-OTS has stated that its primary guiding principle is to ensure the accessibility of Judaism to every Jew—particularly addressing populations which had been previously marginalized, disenfranchised or alienated.
+The organization has implemented initiatives in Jewish women’s leadership and empowerment, leadership training, Jewish outreach, and social action.
+These programs have garnered national and international recognition for their innovative approach.
+OTS has stated that its primary guiding principle is to ensure the accessibility of Judaism to every Jew—particularly addressing populations that have historically been marginalized, disenfranchised, or alienated.

 Jewish women's empowerment

-OTS's programs for women have opened doors in the realm of Jewish Orthodox female scholarship and leadership that had previously been shut to the entire female population.
-OTS started the first school to teach post-high school women Talmud on a high level.
-OTS’s women’s college features the largest women’s beit midrash [study hall] in Jewish history.
-The college has produced female leaders of Jewish communities worldwide, including the first female to officially serve as the director of a rabbinical court.
+OTS programs for women have played a role in advancing Orthodox female scholarship and leadership.
+The organization established the first school dedicated to teaching advanced Talmud to post-high school-age women.
+The women's college affiliated with OTS hosts the largest women's beit midrash (study hall) in recorded Jewish history.
+Notably, graduates from the college college have become leaders in Jewish communities globally, with one even being the first female to officially serve as the director of a rabbinical court.

 OTS's women's college developed a program specifically for women with special needs.
 The curriculum allows participants to acquire both learning and vocational skills, build independence, and improve self-esteem while expanding their love of Torah, Israel, and the Jewish people.
 The program had proven so successful that in 2017, a parallel program was established for young men.

 Another OTS program enables religious women to serve in the Israeli army.
 Previously, Israeli women were forced to choose between service to their country and an observant lifestyle.
 By way of the program, female participants are inducted as a group and strengthened by intense study before, during, and after their service.

 OTS also opened the first school in the world to train, certify, and ordain women as heter hora’ah, or "permission to make Halachic decisions," for service in the rabbinical courts.
 Only because of OTS’s appeal to the Israeli Supreme Court did women win the legal right to practice in the courts–an arena that was previously open only to men.
 The school then opened a Legal Aid Center and Hotline for Israeli women who are agunot (The agunah is a woman literally “chained” to a dead or abusive marriage whose husband refuses to grant her a Jewish writ of divorce) and need free advice and legal representation in matters pertaining to the process of obtaining a religious divorce.